erfanzar/EasyDeL/docs/lora_transferlearning_example.md

     do_train=True,
     do_eval=False,  # it's optional but supported
-    backend="tpu",  # default backed is set to cpu, so you must define you want to use tpu cpu or gpu max_length=max_length,  # Note that you have to change this in the model config too gradient_checkpointing=EasyDeLGradientCheckPointers.NOTHING_SAVEABLE,
+    backend="tpu",  # default backed is set to cpu, so you must define you want to use tpu cpu or gpu max_sequence_length=max_length,  # Note that you have to change this in the model config too gradient_checkpointing=EasyDeLGradientCheckPointers.NOTHING_SAVEABLE,
     sharding_array=(1, -1, 1, 1),  # the way to shard model across gpu,cpu or TPUs using sharding array (1, -1, 1, 1)
     # everything training will be in fully FSDP automatic and share data between devices